Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 To add your customizations, you should create a subclass of the generated cache loader class, and use the subclass in your code.

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator supports cleaning either all generated cache loaders, or only the ones from the selected model files using the *Clean* context menu for that generator.
+This generator supports cleaning either all generated cache loaders or only the ones from the selected model files using the *Clean* context menu for that generator.

 :::tip
 Normally, cleaning the generated files makes sense if you are planning to change the output path for the generator, or when you have removed some of the enumerations from the model, and want the generated classes deleted and removed from the target project.